FREE UK delivery | Order by 2PM for same-day dispatch (Mon-Fri) | Worldwide shipping (excl. EU) | Sign up to our mailing list for 10% Off!

 Reveal The Answer

-Part of the blue SOLD stamp appears on the bauble.
-Align these sections correctly and the bauble points to the number 2.
-Next, part of the pink Arum House Auctions stamp also appears on the bauble.
-Align these sections and the bauble points to the number 7.
-At the top of the register it says “Items SOLD at AHRUM HOUSE”, which shows the correct order of the numbers.
-The answer is 27.
+Part of the purple SOLD stamp appears on the bauble.
+Align the pattern on the bauble to the stamp on the sold lots record and the bauble points to the number 8.
+Next, part of the green COLLECTED stamp also appears on the bauble.
+Align these sections and the bauble points to the number 3.
+At the top of the register it says “All sold items will then need to be collected”, which shows the correct order of the numbers: SOLD then COLLECTED.
+The answer is 83.

 Shipping Logs